Kuijen/RT-RP/README.md

 6. You can change which apps are allowed to launch by changing true to false and vice versa in "RT-RP Config.ini" inside your Documents folder, you can also change their install directories in the same file.

-7. Using HEVC/HEVC 10-Bit and possibly AV1 is recommended for Virtual Desktop to avoid stutters.
+7. Using HEVC/HEVC 10-Bit and possibly AV1 is recommended for Virtual Desktop to avoid stutters due to the higher bitrates that H.264+ can be set to.

 8. Disabling unneeded launch options does speed up the script ever so slightly.